highchair/artinruins-com/to-do-list.md

 **You don’t have to be a historian or photographer to contribute!** We have some ideas about to improve the functionality of the site as well.
 [The site is in a public Github repository](https://github.com/highchair/artinruins-com/) and it is built with Jekyll, SASS for CSS, and vanilla Javascript.

-### Click tracking

-The site uses a GA4 tracking code for analytics.
-Visitors opt out when they reject the tracking banner.
-Still, we internally would like to know if some features of the site get used.
-We’d be particularly interested in tracking:

-+ The Surprise Me button (property page)
-+ The previous and next buttons (property page)
-+ The Citation accordion button (property page)

 ### Interactive Map

 Each property has a latitude and longitude associated with it as well as a Google Maps link.
 We’d like to visualize categories of properties on maps.
 We’d like to use Open Street Maps instead of Google but that requires a map tile rendering engine service.
 If anyone has expertise in setting these things up, that’d be a great project to contribute.